Diamondback Moths damage brassica and cole crops.

-The diamondback moth overwinters in Illinois as a moth, though the percentage that survive is low in normal to severe winters.
+Diamondback moths overwinter in Illinois as adult moth, though the percentage that survive is low in normal to severe winters.
 Eggs, larvae, and pupae may be introduced on transplants shipped in from southern regions, and northward migration of moths during the season also can extend its range.